In a thousand people who have had a stroke, about 0.45 of them end up with the disorder.

 In recent years, the subthalamic nucleus of Luys has become a focal point in basal ganglia pathophysiology models.

-This activity is almost incessant and the movements are often complex and combined.
+This activity is almost constant, and the movements are often complex and combined.

-People with ballism are subject to serious movement-related symptoms that prevent them from performing their daily activities.
+People with ballism are subject to movement-related severe symptoms that prevent them from performing their daily activities.

-While ballism is an extremely rare disorder, it can also be the result, or it can accompany a host of other injuries or ailments.
+While ballism is a sporadic disorder, it can also be the result, or it can accompany a host of other injuries or ailments.

-The involvement of a single limb has been termed monoballism and both limbs on the same side exclude the head and face, bibalism, the entire half of the body hemiballism, and both sides of the body parabalism.
+The involvement of a single limb has been termed monometallism, and both limbs on the same side exclude the head and face, bibalism, the entire half of the body hemiballism, and both sides of the body partialism.

-The term bibalism has largely disappeared from the literature and most of the cases to which it could now be applied are known simply as hemibalism.
+The term liberalism has largely disappeared from the literature, and most cases to which it could now be applied are known simply as herbalism.